 It is often said that a good pilot is always learning, and that’s one of the exciting things about aviation.
 There is always something more to learn.

-These instructors are also members of Greater Flint Pilots Association.
+These flight instructors in Michigan are also members of Greater Flint Pilots Association.

 For GFPA Members: You must use one of these instructors for all GFPA currency requirements and initial aircraft checkouts.